Build Your Own Self-Steering Windvane

 Now we have to mount it on the end of the rudder.
 But before we start drilling any holes, we need to work out some geometry.
 The trim tab must be mounted such that the air paddle will attach at the “no action point”; that is, where the trim tab shaft intersects the axis of rotation of the rudder.
 This is important because if the air paddle is not attached at this point, the turning of the rudder will wag the air paddle back and forth resulting in poor performance.
 Hopefully the diagram below will make this clear:

 For the gudgeons on the rudder I used 1″ thick pieces of ash which I cut like opened jaws to slide onto the trailing edge of the rudder.
 They were finally attached with through-bolts and plenty of 3M 5200.
 For the bottom gudgeon I drilled a slightly oversized hole for the shaft to drop down through.
-On the inside of the hole I put a few laminates of epoxy and fiberglass roving to minimize friction and make it snug.
+On the inside of the hole I put a few laminates of epoxy and fiberglass roving to minimize friction and make it snug (note: I’ve since inserted a nylon bushing, which works better).

 Similarly for the upper gudgeon EXCEPT that I opened the hole to the outboard end so that it formed a “U” and then closed it with a small U-shaped piece of plywood bolted on top and facing inboard (see pics below).
 Why?
 So that the trim tab can be removed for servicing.